• Free shipping on all orders

 Image Credit: Michal Ninger, Shutterstock

-So, Are They Really Aggressive?
+So, Are They Aggressive?

 While many people may believe that Mastiffs are an aggressive breed, the most ideal description for this behavior is being protective.
 They may display aggression when protecting their owners or themselves.
-The only reason why Mastiffs may be overly aggressive is because of lack of socialization and poor training practices.
+The only reason why Mastiffs may be overly aggressive is because of a lack of socialization and poor training practices.

 If a mastiff is raised in a home with abuse, neglect, maltreatment, or punishment, they are likely to develop fear-related aggression, and this behavior can be hard for the dog to unlearn.

 Also, as watchdogs, Mastiffs can be too hostile and territorial towards other dogs, even with familiarization.
-This overprotective nature is usually developed at puppyhood.
+This overprotective nature is usually developed in puppyhood.
 Nevertheless, modern-day Mastiff dogs are gentle and friendly, only showing aggression if the owner is threatened.

 To determine if your Mastiff is getting aggressive, there are several signs that you can be on the lookout for.1 The sooner you notice aggression signs, the sooner you can address the issue.
 They include: